Personal notes used as a general recap before the Associate Cloud Engineer exam

 - Pub/sub support impicit invocation:

-☸️ GKE - Google Kubernetes Engine
+☸️ GKE - Google Kubernetes Engine Link to heading

 Why Kubernetes?